-Although there are locations where development may, in the future, benefit from a flood relief scheme, the assessment must progress on the basis of the current level of protection and any risks to the development itself or third party land must be managed as part of the development design.
+Although there are many locations where development may, in the future, benefit from a flood relief scheme, the assessment must progress on the basis of the current level of protection and any risks to the development itself or third party land must be managed as part of the development design.

-5.4 Drainage impact assessment
+5.4 Drainage Impact Assessment

-All proposed development, whether in Flood Zone A, B or C, must consider the impact of surface water flood risks on drainage design, as required under Section 9.5 and Policy 9.6 of the Development Plan.
+All proposed development, whether in Flood Zone A, B or C, must consider the impact of surface water flood risks on drainage design.
 An assessment of the impact of surface water drainage and flood risk will be required in the design of a proposed development and considered in the planning process.
 This may be in the form of a section within the flood risk assessment (for sites in Flood Zone A or B) or part of a surface water management plan.